Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Linda Ryan is the National Program Manager with BCCA-Integrating Newcomers, a government funded, Canada-wide, pre-arrival career coaching service for high skilled construction professionals immigrating to Canada (*BCCA-IN).

+A career and certified performance coach, she and the BCCA-IN team specialize in helping newcomers plan for, and achieve, employment success, no matter what city or province they are moving to.
 When it comes to looking for a career, Ryan provides tips about how pre-arrival career counselling can help you build success.

 Prepare for Canada (PFC) spoke to Ryan, who arrived in Canada as a newcomer in 2010.
 As she explained, settlement services were not as available as they are today.
 Further, she stated that pre-arrival services didn’t exist, or she was unaware of them.
 As a result, she struggled to find a job.